What does an engineering intern do?

-While working at EOL, interns help develop new instrumentation and improve our existing suite of NSF/NCAR lower atmospheric observing facilities.
-Most internships also offer the opportunity to gain practical experience operating facilities in the field by deploying on one of our NSF-funded research projects.
+While working at EOL, interns help develop new instrumentation and improve EOL's existing suite of NSF/NCAR lower atmosphere observing facilities.
+Most internships also offer the opportunity to make meaningful contributions to advance atmospheric science research capabilities.

-Interns are encouraged to develop their own engineering solutions as they work with and are mentored by professional, experienced engineers and technicians.
-During the internship, interns have access to a large number of resources such as sophisticated testing and calibration instruments, technical documentation, state-of-the art fabrication capabilities.
+Interns are encouraged to develop their engineering solutions as they work with and are mentored by professional, experienced engineers and technicians.
+During the internship, interns have access to many resources such as sophisticated testing and calibration instruments, technical documentation, state-of-the-art fabrication capabilities.

-EOL provides an hourly wage as well as travel support to and from, and housing while in, Boulder, CO as well as expenses in the field.
-(Please note that housing is a taxable benefit)
+EOL provides an hourly wage and travel support to and from, and housing while in Boulder, CO, and expenses in the field.
+(Please note that housing is a taxable benefit).

 Other NCAR student and internship positions can be found at the UCAR Student/Interns site.